Comparative Literature (Literary Studies)

 - 12 EC Comparative Literature core courses: Politics of the Contemporary 1 and 2

-- 24 EC electives, 12 EC of which are chosen from the compulsory elective list
+- 24 EC electives, 12 EC of which are chosen from the core elective list

 You will first enrol in two core courses: Politics of the Contemporary 1 and 2.
 These courses are dedicated to literature, the arts, and theory in relation to a specific issue that enjoys a particular political relevance, urgency, or actuality for the present.

-You can then choose one elective from the compulsory elective list, comprising of the courses:
+You can then choose one elective from the core elective list, comprising:

 - Gender, Bodies and the Posthuman